RyanVanDijck/Year2_Team_Copy/Final_Report/ProductMarketingPlan.md

 BESA - https://www.besa.org.uk/key-uk-education-statistics/
 STATISTA - https://www.statista.com/statistics/915603/universities-in-the-united-kingdom-uk/

+Finding an accurate source for the global statical analysis software market was very difficult, overall, there was only one valid source that could have been used, however paid access to this document was required.
+Therefore the stats for this section had to be taken from a much bigger and more competitve market, this being the software and services sector.

+The current size of the global business software and services market size was valued at USD 322.91 billion in 2018

-Being fairly ambitious, our company would like to attain a 5% market share, this is because from our market reasearch we felt that the product we were developing was fairly niche, hence if we were able to deliver, we could secure this large portion.
+Being fairly ambitious, our company would like to attain a 0.1% market share over a 10 year period, this is because from our market reasearch we felt that the product we were developing was fairly niche, hence if we were able to deliver, we could secure a larger portion, than other starting companies.

-What is the total size of your market?
-What is the current demand in target market?
+------------What is the current demand in target market?------------------
-What are the trends in target market?
+---------------What are the trends in target market?----------------------

 ## Competition